bcleonard/calibre-cops/README.md

 /data/library
 /data/addbooks
 ```
 for the instructions below.
-Just make sure you create it prior to starting the container.
+Just make sure you create them prior to starting the container.
 ### To run the container:
 ```sh
 docker run -v /data:/data -p 80:80 bcleonard/calibre-cops